DocOtak/gsw-xarray/README.rst

 .. warning::
    On the opposite, gsw-xarray will not check the units if non Quantity arguments are used.
-   If you wish to use unit conversion, please pass quantified arguments (if you xarray.Dataset / xarray.DataArray has the 'units' attribute, you can use `da.pint.quantify()`)
+   If you wish to use unit conversion, please pass quantified arguments (if your xarray.Dataset / xarray.DataArray has the 'units' attribute, you can use `da.pint.quantify()`)

 .. note::